 Hosting a live event can be scary the first time, but we've got your back.
-Here are some best practices on how to host a successful live video event, from planning the event to following up afterwards.
+Here are some best practices to follow.

 Before the event

 - Craft a descriptive registration page.
 Every Crowdcast event comes with its own built-in registration page, so take advantage of this by uploading a great cover image, adding a detailed description of what people can expect from your event, and formatting your copy in an easy-to-read way.
 This will increase your registration rate (or the rate at which people who view the page sign up for the event).